-Another Intervention in Libya?
-What’s at Stakeon 11 February 2016
+Another intervention in Libya?
+What's at stake

 Should a US-led coalition intervene in Libya, with force, for the second time in five years?

 This week, I was lucky enough to appear before the House of Commons Foreign Affairs Select Committee, alongside Professor Malcolm Chalmers from RUSI, and Chris Stephen, Libya correspondent at the Guardian.
 Here are some brief thoughts, building on our discussion.